My attempt at building a production grade docker image

 fi

-I used Su-exec, a lightweight alternative to Gosu and more importantly, su-exec is available in Alpine repositories.
+I used Su-exec, a lightweight alternative to Gosu, and more importantly, su-exec is available in Alpine repositories.

 S6, the alternative